MystenLabs/sui/docker/sui-node-deterministic/README.md

     * `docker use --bootstrap stagex`

 ## MacOS Requirements
-* ensure previous requirements should look like:
+* ensure previous requirements, `Builders` should look like:
 ![alt text](./images/image-2.png)

 * in `General`, Enable `containerd for pulling and storing images`